Painted Cup Moth

 (Photo: courtesy of Tim Leach, Australian National Botanical Gardens, Australian Capital Territory)

-The first instar Caterpillars of this species are tiny but spectacular.
+These Caterpillars sting.
+The first instar caterpillars of this species are tiny but spectacular.
 They are red, yellow, black, and green, with fleshy spikes protruding from the ends and the sides.

 When they hatch from their eggs: the caterpillars separate, and each makes a characteristic groove on the surface of a leaf as it feeds.
 This behaviour differs from that of the caterpillars of Doratifera vulnerans and Doratifera quadriguttata, which feed communally, and destroy the whole leaf surface.